Spin-Chain Multichannel Kondo Model via Image Impurity Boundary Condition: Summary and Outlook

 \section{\blue{Summary and Outlook}}

 ~In summary, we have demonstrated for up to four channels that our proposed spin-chain multichannel Kondo model produces a boundary entropy $g$ consistent with \cref{eq:g_MCK}.
 Thus, a fermionic background is not necessary for observing the multichannel Kondo effect.
 Therefore, the model can be experimentally realized in quantum computers and simulators~\cite{2023Natur.618..500K,Rosenberg_2024,PhysRevResearch.5.013183,PhysRevResearch.6.033107,trotzky2008time,simon2011quantum,PhysRevLett.115.215301,toskovic2016atomic,jepsen2020spin,PhysRevX.11.041025,sarma2025designbenchmarksemulatingkondo} where the scaling of impurity total spin, Eq.~(\ref{eq:Sztot}), might be a straightforward first step as it requires only two-qubit measurement.
-Additionally, near the XX limit $\Delta \to 0$, we find $J_2^c \to 0$, eliminating the need for next-nearest-neighbor interactions~\cite{SM}.
+Note that our discussion is limited to $J_K \leq 1$ because the model with $J_K>1$ may enter non-Kondo phases~\cite{PhysRevB.109.174416}.

 Our numerical results pose open questions especially for the anisotropic $\Delta\neq1$ case.
-In particular, a correspondence between our spin chain model and the Luttinger liquid Kondo model might shed light on the approximate power law relation between $g$ and the effective Luttinger liquid parameter $1/(2d)$~\cite{Note1}, see Fig.~\ref{fig3}.
-Generalizing to multiple channels the Kondo model in a one-channel Luttinger liquid~\cite{PhysRevLett.69.3378,FurusakiKondoLuttinger1994,KondoHelicalEdge2009,JukkaKondoHelicalEdge2016} (possibly related to quantum Brownian motion~\cite{YiKane,Yi}) might explain the observed power law.
+Generalizing to multiple channels the Kondo model in a one-channel Luttinger liquid~\cite{PhysRevLett.69.3378,FurusakiKondoLuttinger1994,KondoHelicalEdge2009,JukkaKondoHelicalEdge2016,GiulianoKondoweaklinkSpinChain2018,TanEntanglementflowKaneFisher2025} (possibly related to quantum Brownian motion~\cite{YiKane,Yi}) might explain the observations in Fig.~\ref{fig3}.
+Other future directions include exploring possible relation to two-impurity spin-chain Kondo models, extending the model to other quantum impurity models such as non-Hermitian spin-chain multichannel Kondo models~\cite{burke2025nonhermitiannumericalrenormalizationgroup}, and studying finite-temperature and dynamical (finite-frequency) response functions.